cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/service-logs.md

 Starting with Cloudify 3.4, the management worker is responsible for *all* central deployment operations of *all* deployments.

-### Celery Logs
+### Worker Logs

-The management worker log only contains celery specific logging.
-This log will contain top level details regarding the tasks it handles, such as task accepted, task succeeded, task failed (with a generic traceback that will always look the same), etc...
+The management worker log contains top level details regarding the tasks it handles, such as task accepted, task succeeded, task failed (with a generic traceback that will always look the same), etc...

-The task it handles will always be `cloudify.dispatch.dispatch` which will actually start the operation/workflow code in its own subprocess.
+The management worker handles _all_ the workflow tasks, and some operation tasks (those that use the `central_deployment_agent` as their executor).
+The workflow/operation code is run in its own subprocess.

-This log file is located at `/var/log/cloudify/mgmtworker/cloudify.management_worker.log`.
+This log file is located at `/var/log/cloudify/mgmtworker/mgmtworker.log`.

 ### Deployment Logs